aws/karpenter-provider-aws/designs/carbon-aware.md

 I recommend option 1, as option 2 could potentially make the cluster even worse, environmentally.

+### Launch strategy
+To enable emission based priotization, the launch strategy should be changed from `lowest-price` to `prioritized`.

 ### Changes to consolidation (karpenter-core)
 Single Machine Consolidation (`singlemachineconsolidation.go`) and Multi Machine Consolidation (`multimachineconsolidation.go`) as well as `consolidation.go` is currently consolidating nodes to reduce costs.
 We want to change this when Carbon Aware is enabled.
 They should consolidate to minimize carbon emissions.